Pandemic Updates

 My Uber, and one other car, were the only vehicles dropping off at Departures – on a FRIDAY morning.
 I walked into the empty airport and looked over at the United Desk.
 There was one customer service person that looked completely bored.
 I decided to get a paper ticket and chat a little.

-The United Representative told me that the San Francisco flight before me had contained one person.
+The United Representative told me that the San Francisco flight before me contained one person.
 My flight had 16 people.
-That would give us about 3 rows a person – good.
+That would give us about three rows a person – good.
 I wished her the best with everything going on and headed for security.

 Headed Home

-I could go on and on about the empty spooky airport, or the fact that despite all this I only saw one person with a mask.
-I could talk about the man who stood staring at me on the plane, until he made the decision to find his own row, or how the silence on the plane was almost tangible, and people looked so grim and completely lost in their own thoughts.
+I could go on and on about the empty, spooky airport or that I only saw one person with a mask despite all this.
+I could talk about the man who stood staring at me on the plane until he decided to find his row or how the silence on the plane was almost tangible, and people looked so grim and completely lost in their thoughts.

 Decision to Leave

 It was a personal decision.
-People have to hike their own hikes, and nobody’s circumstances are the same, so I’m not passing judgement on other hikers decisions.
+People have to hike their hikes, and nobody’s circumstances are the same, so I’m not passing judgment on other hikers’ decisions.
 Mine is just my own.

-Those things most important to me are at home, on the east coast.
+Those things most important to me are home on the east coast.
 As I watched the news unfold over the two days I sat in the hotel, events unfolded quickly.
-Taking a chance that transportation could inevitably not be easily accessible, and something happen to someone I cared about at home, made it an easy decision.
-I did not want to be caught hiking on the other side of the country if someone I cared about suddenly needed me to come home quickly and I could not.
+Taking a chance that transportation could inevitably not be easily accessible and something happened to someone I cared about at home made it easy.
+I did not want to be caught hiking on the other side of the country if someone I cared about suddenly needed me to come home quickly, and I could not.

 There were other things to consider also.
 I was watching social media, and attitudes were slowly beginning to shift.
-Trail organizations were beginning to ask hikers to postpone hikes and leave the trails, for multiple reasons.
+Trail organizations began asking hikers to postpone hikes and leave the trails for multiple reasons.
 I respected those requests and decisions.

-Also, there was still so little known about the virus, and information seemed to change daily.
-If people were asked to shelter in place to contain the spread of the virus, I certainly did not want to be that carrier traveling from town to town potentially spreading the sickness.
+Also, little was known about the virus, and information seemed to change daily.
+If people were asked to shelter in place to contain the spread of the virus, I certainly did not want to be that carrier traveling from town to town, potentially spreading the sickness.

 So, I’m home, right outside NYC, in one of the biggest hot spots in this country.
 I’m where I belong, with the people I love the most, and the trails will be there when I return.